🎉 Join our fertility webinar on the 19th of March! Register now

 Pregnancy Test

-A pregnancy test is performed approximately two weeks after embryo transfer.
-If pregnancy is confirmed, further prenatal testing (e.g., ultrasound, chorionic villus sampling, amniocentesis) may be recommended.
+A pregnancy test is carried out approximately two weeks after the embryo transfer.
+If you are pregnant, further examinations may be recommended.

 Image